 GlobaLeaks aims at becoming the de-facto standard in technologically-powered whistleblowing, thanks to its unique usability, security and integrable APIs.

-It is now financially supported by:
+It has been financially supported by:

 Irc chat: irc.oftc.net #globaleaks